 Avoid non-renewable materials that add carbon

 To add further context to the above figures, if we’d used alternative materials such as concrete, steel, brick or aluminium to construct the Madeira granny flat, it would have added 18 tonnes net in carbon emissions to the atmosphere.
-This is the equivalent of 6.45 years of car use by the average motorist.
+This is the equivalent of over 6.5 years of car use by the average motorist.
 These materials add considerably more carbon emissions during manufacture than wood products, and also during transport due to their heavier weight.
 Another tick for wood is that any leftover timber off-cuts can be diverted from waste and repurposed, as they are in our factory, where they are used for bio-energy to power the site.

 CO2 emissions caused by the manufacture of different building materials (Source: Building Information Group RT environmental reports).